yutingsdu/Tiglon-v.1.1/README.md

 # 3. Building Tiglon

-      a) unpack the Tiglon-v.1.1.tar.gz and change to the Tiglon-v.1.1/src directory and make
+      a) Change to the Tiglon-v.1.1/src directory and make

         $ cd src
         $ make all BOOST_PATH=/your/boost/dir BAMTOOLS_PATH=/your/bamtools/dir